SatDump/SatDump/docs/pages/ImageProductExpression.md

 cch2, cch2, cch1
 ```

+The overall format is : `{Wavelength,Polarization,Bandwidth,WavelengthTolerance,BandwidthTolerance}`.

 By default, this will select any channel polarization and the frequency/wavelength with a tolerance of 5%.
-This can be changed by using, for example, `{10.4um,*,10}`, which will select a channel of any polarization with a tolerance of 10% around 10.4um.
+This can be changed by using, for example, `{10.4um,*,-1,10}`, which will select a channel of any polarization with a tolerance of 10% around 10.4um.
+The -1 indicates we want to ignore bandwidth.
 Similarly, `{89GHz,H}` will select a channel of horizontal polarization with the default tolerance of 5%.

+If you include a bandwidth parameter, an example could be : `{0.615um,*,0.13um}` to select AVHRR Channel 1.

-Available polatizations are :
+Available polarizations are :
 - `N` : None/All (eg, AVHRR, MSU-MR, etc)
 - `H` : Horizontal, as defined by the instrument
 - `V` : Vertical, as defined by the instrument